This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Another cute village near Manchester VT is Weston, home to Vermont’s oldest professional theater company.

-The famous Vermont Country Store is an impressive art gallery and the popular Bryant House, which is where we stopped to lunch on the way to Stowe.
+The famous Vermont Country Store is an impressive art gallery and the popular Bryant House, which is where we stopped for lunch on the way to Stowe.

 Next door to the busy Vermont Country store is the 1825 eating rooms at the Bryant House Restaurant.